quicwg/base-drafts/draft-ietf-quic-transport.md

 frame does not cause undesirable side effects or errors when received more than once.

-The Frame Type field uses a variable length integer encoding (see
+The Frame Type field uses a variable-length integer encoding (see
 {{integer-encoding}}) with one exception.
 To ensure simple and efficient implementations of frame parsing, a frame type MUST use the shortest possible encoding.
-For frame types defined in this document, this means a single-byte encoding, even though it is possible to encode these values as a two-, four- or eight-byte variable length integer.
+For frame types defined in this document, this means a single-byte encoding, even though it is possible to encode these values as a two-, four- or eight-byte variable-length integer.
 For instance, though 0x4001 is a legitimate two-byte encoding for a variable-length integer with a value of 1, PING frames are always encoded as a single byte with the value 0x01.
 This rule applies to all current and future QUIC frame types.
 An endpoint